-Ex-Trump lawyer Michael Cohen back in federal prison
+Ex-Trump Lawyer Michael Cohen Back in Federal Prison

-NEW YORK (AP) — President Donald Trump’s former personal lawyer and fixer, Michael Cohen, was returned to federal prison, weeks after his early release to serve the remainder of his sentence at home because of the coronavirus pandemic, the federal Bureau of Prisons said Thursday.
+NEW YORK (AP) — President Donald Trump’s former personal lawyer and fixer, Michael Cohen, was returned to federal prison Thursday, after balking at certain conditions of the home confinement he was granted because of the coronavirus pandemic.

-In a statement to The Associated Press, the Bureau of Prisons said Cohen had “refused the conditions of his home confinement and as a result, has been returned to a BOP facility.”
-His return to prison comes days after the New York Post published photos of him and his wife enjoying an outdoor meal with friends at a restaurant near his Manhattan home.
+Records obtained by The Associated Press said Cohen was ordered into custody after he “failed to agree to the terms of Federal Location Monitoring in Manhattan.”

+But Cohen's attorneys disputed that, saying Cohen took issue with a condition of his home confinement that forbid him from speaking with the media and publishing a tell-all book he began working on in federal prison.
+The rules also prohibited him from “posting on social media,” the records show.

+Cohen later agreed to accept all of the requirements of home confinement but was taken into custody nevertheless, Davis said.
+“He stands willing to sign the entire document if that’s what it takes” to be released.

+Cohen was being held late Thursday at the Metropolitan Correction Center in Manhattan, Levine said.
+His legal team, meanwhile, was preparing an emergency appeal to spring him from custody.

 Cohen, who pleaded guilty to tax evasion, campaign finance fraud and lying to Congress, had been released May 21 on furlough as part of an attempt to slow the spread of the virus in federal prisons.
-Cohen, 53, began serving his sentence in May 2019 and had been scheduled to remain in prison until November 2021.
+Cohen, 53, began serving his sentence in May 2019 and had been scheduled to remain in prison until November 2021 but was permitted to serve the remainder of this three-year term at home.

+The conditions restricting the publication of his book would only extend through the end of his term.

+Cohen was once one of Trump’s closest advisers but became a loud critic after pleading guilty.

 Cohen’s convictions were related to crimes including dodging taxes on $4 million in income from his taxi business, lying during congressional testimony about the timing of discussions around an abandoned plan to build a Trump Tower in Russia, and orchestrating payments to two women to keep them from talking publicly about alleged affairs with Trump.
 Prosecutors said the payments amounted to illegal campaign contributions.
 Trump, who denied the affairs, said any payments were a personal matter.